validitylabs/mio-contracts/README.md

 - Mintable, burnable and pausable by owner.
 - Includes checkPoints and balanceOfAt features to allow the implementation of a voting mechanism.
 - Includes a multiSend method to facilitate the batch transfer of tokens.
 - Reclaimable token: allows the owner to recover any ERC20 token received.
-During the crowdsale period, the owner of the token is the crowdsale contract, therefore, it's convenient to reclaim tokens after the crowdsale has ended.

 ## Requirements
 The server side scripts requires NodeJS 8 to work properly.